Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 June 7 Haifa Alexandria June 9 Independent

-June 9 Alexandria For Tobruk AT 49 See AT 49 (external link)
+June 9 Alexandria For Tobruk AT 49 Convoy available at AT 49

 Captain Johan Arnt Dahl.

-Later that month (March-1941) we find Athene in Convoy BN 22, which had originated in Bombay on March 20 and arrived Suez on Apr.
-7, Athene having joined from Aden, cargo of paraffin.
-The Norwegian Cypria, Ima, and Noravind are also listed - again, see the external link in the above table.
+At the end of that month (March-1941), we find Athene in Convoy BN 22, which had originated in Bombay on March 20 and arrived Suez on Apr.
+7; Athene had started out from Aden on March 31, cargo of paraffin.
+The Norwegian Cypria, Ima and Noravind are also listed, all joining from Aden - again, see the external link in the table above.
+(Going back to Page 1, we see that she had a long stay in Aden in May that year and again that summer).

 Athene was at Haifa on Christmas Eve 1941 when the French tanker Phenix blew up.
 More information on this is available on my page about M/T Vilja.
 Athene left Haifa that same day for Port Said, with arrival on the 26th.

 On Febr.
 1 and 2-1942 Athene was at Tobruk unloading cargo, enduring several air attacks on the city.
-According to the Voyage Record, she had arrived Tobruk from Alexandria on Jan.
+According to A. Hague, she had arrived Tobruk from Alexandria on Jan.
 30 in Convoy AT 21, having left Alexandria on Jan.
-28.
+28. See also Page 2 (which shows occasional long stays in port).

 Captain Johan Arnt Dahl died at a hospital in Haifa on May 6-1942 and is buried there, but I'm not sure exactly what had happened to him.
-One source says he was injured, while "Våre falne", a series of 4 books naming Norwegian WW II casualties, states he died of exhaustion.
+One source says he was injured, while "Våre falne", a series of 4 books naming Norwegians who lost their lives during the war, states he died of exhaustion.

 Final Fate - 1942: